 For decades, Americans have been warned of the risk of skin cancer from exposure to the sun's UV rays and encouraged to make sunscreen use a daily habit.
 Despite advisories from physicians, however, most Americans do not regularly use sunscreen.
 In fact, a survey published by the Centers for Disease Control (CDC) demonstrates that only 14.3% of men and 29.9% of women report regular use of sunscreen on their face and other exposed areas of skin.

 Among those consumers who are habitual sunscreen users, there seems to be confusion about how to select a sunscreen product.
 According to a 2015 study, most individuals select sunscreens based on the SPF (sun protection factor) number alone, with preference given to higher spf numbers.
-Other important factors, like whether or not the product offers broad-spectrum protection and its ability to protect skin from photoaging are factors that rarely come into play in the buying decision.
+Other important factors, like whether or not the product offers broad-spectrum protection or its ability to protect against skin damage (photoaging) are factors that rarely come into play in the buying decision.

 Here at Lexli we can attest to how important that SPF protection number is to customers.
 Because our products typically incorporate SPF 15 (with the exception of Day Moisturizer with AloeGlyC® Complex, which uses SPF 30), we are often asked, "Is SPF 15 enough?" or "Does SPF 15 do anything?"
 Before answering these questions, let's first walk through an overview of SPF.

 SPF - What Does It Mean?